The Intersection of Faith and Philosophy

 Galatians 3:15-29

-God shows the priority of the promise over the law by showing four things the law cannot do: (1) it cannot not nullify God’s promise; (2) it rescue us from our sin; (3) it cannot give us eternal life; and (4) it cannot make us sons of God.
+God shows the priority of the promise over the law by showing four things the law cannot do.

 Series on 1 & 2 Samuel